-We already studied the Medicare data using Data Science studio (DSS) in this video.
-This time, instead of looking at the impact of payments on the physician prescriptions, we will have a look at the possibility of detecting medicare fraud.
+We already studied Medicare data using Dataiku in this video.
+This time, instead of looking at the impact of payments on the physician prescriptions, we will have a look at the possibility of detecting Medicare fraud.

 I chose to work with HP Vertica, mainly because it processes aggregations of big datasets very quickly.
 The simplified project was done on PostgreSQL so that most people can set up it quickly.

-To analyse medicare fraud, we will need the following datasets:
+To analyze Medicare fraud, we will need the following datasets:

-Labelled data.
-There is a nice dataset on NPI exclusions.
+Labeled data.
+There is a nice data set on NPI exclusions.
 However, beware that being in the exclusion list is just a proxy we will use for this blog post.
-We won't extrapolate on our predictions results because this is a fraudster based target and not a fraud one, we will be unable to detect cases like the one of Ortiz-Butcher, a physician victim of a fraud web.
+We won't extrapolate on our prediction results because this is a fraudster-based target and not a fraud one, so we will be unable to detect cases like the one of Ortiz-Butcher, a physician victim of a fraud web.
 As a result, this will probably limit our performance.

 Payments : In the US, physicians now have to declare any payment they receive from pharmaceutical companies.